naxordeve/array_of_bad_words/README.md

 # array_of_bad_words
 JSON format

-🔞
-This repository contains a comprehensive list of over **5,000 offensive, inappropriate, or profane words** in JSON format.
+contains list of over **5,000 offensive, inappropriate, or profane words** in JSON format.
 It is designed for developers who need to implement text moderation, filtering, or censorship in applications such as chat systems, comment sections, forums, and games.

 ---